 Our outdoor learning opportunities helps develop self esteem and confidence through hands on learning experiences, allowing choices to be made and risks to be understood and taken.

 - It encourages positive behaviours and attitudes to learning by developing communication, social skills and personal responsibility.
 Many children in the 21st Century have fewer and fewer opportunities to be outdoors, get wet, muddy and run freely.

-- Forest School offers a different way of learning but supports the full curriculum, in an outdoors environment.
+- Outdoor learning offers a different way of learning but supports the full curriculum, in an outdoors environment.

-- The ethos of forest school is for children to take some control and responsibility for their own welfare and learning.
+- The ethos of learning outdoors is for children to take some control and responsibility for their own welfare and learning.
 It should be a relaxed time when all children feel positive and achieve.

 - Children will learn from "doing" and learn from their own mistakes as they problem solve on their own or in a group.
 This way they will become independent, resilient learners.

 - It encourages their personal, social and emotional development as they work together and their communication skills are boosted.
 Often children who are quiet in the class room become more talkative and contribute more when outside.

 - Children learn transferable life skills and learn to respect nature.